Skip to main content

 0–59

-M Missing - Assignment was not completed in the allotted time, and a grade of zero was given.
+The assignment was not completed in the allotted time, and a grade of zero (0) was given.

 Report cards will be available in FACTS through the FamilyPortal at the end of each quarter.
 The school calendar reflects the dates when report cards are available.
-Grades are computed by the following formula:
+Unless otherwise indicated by the course, grades are computed by the following formula:

 Semester